Reginald Macdonald

-Admiral Sir Reginald John James George Macdonald KCB KCSI (19 October 1820 – 15 December 1899) was a Royal Navy officer who went on to be Commander-in-Chief, East Indies Station.
+Admiral Sir Reginald John James George Macdonald KCB KCSI (19 October 1820 – 15 December 1899) was a Royal Navy officer who served as Commander-in-Chief, East Indies Station.

 Early life

 Macdonald was born in Westminster, the son of Reginald George MacDonald, chief of Clan Ranald, and Lady Caroline Anne Edgcumbe, daughter of Richard Edgcumbe, 2nd Earl of Mount Edgcumbe.

 Naval career

 Macdonald joined the Royal Navy in 1833.
 He served in the Eighth Xhosa War as Commander of HMS Ferret.
-Promoted to Captain in 1854, he commanded HMS Hogue, HMS Arethusa and then HMS Bellerophon.
+Promoted to captain in 1854, he commanded HMS Hogue, HMS Arethusa and then HMS Bellerophon.
 He was appointed Second-in-Command of the Channel Fleet in 1872 and from 1873 he became the 21st chief of the Clan Macdonald of Clanranald.

 Promoted to rear-admiral, he was made Commander-in-Chief, East Indies Station with his flag in the armoured cruiser, HMS Undaunted, in 1875 and Commander-in-Chief, The Nore in 1879.
 He retired in 1884.